 vitamin C needs | side effects | Mega doses | 1,000 mg | food vs supplements

 A vitamin C dosage of 1,000 mg from dietary supplements is considered pretty safe.
-This dose is rather unlikely to cause any side effect.
+This dose is rather unlikely to cause any side effects.
 After all, the maximum safe dose of vitamin C is 2,000 mg a day.

 What’s the recommended daily intake of vitamin C?

-The recommended daily intake of vitamin C is 75–90 mg.
+The minimum recommended daily intake of vitamin C is 75–90 mg.
 It’s 75 mg for women and 90 mg for men.
+Pregnant women require at least 85 mg of vitamin C, while lactating women require at least 120 mg.

-Moreover, smokers need more vitamin C per day.
+Smokers need more vitamin C per day.
 They need additionally 35 mg of vitamin C a day, due to increased oxidative stress.
 A study suggested that drinking orange juice, which is the richest common beverage in vitamin C, can increase plasma concentrations of vitamin C in humans.
 Smokers can benefit the most.[1]

 Effects of Mega doses of vitamin C